Datasets Management

 Hosted Public datasets can be accessed by visitor users through the Datasets page.
 From the Datasets Settings dialog, administrator can modify default settings for the visitors.

-As is shown in the previous screenshot a further Concept tree settings panel is available.
-This depends on the dataset model: it is indeed available only when editing settings of SKOS datasets, while for OntoLex datasets a similar Lexical Entry list settings is present.
-Basically, both of these settings tells the default mode for inspecting the data (concept or lexical entry view).
+Basically, these settings tell the default mode for visualizing the data in the structures (trees or lists).
 The mode can be forced or limited so that visitor users experience is affected.
 For instance, administrator may choose to revoke to visitors the possibility to switch from one visualization mode to another (through the Allow visualization change option) and forcing them to the choice made here.

 Dataset status